 Imagine that you’ve invested heavily in a cutting-edge virtual IT infrastructure, only to find that your connectivity is below par.
-We talk to Blue Chip’s Sales and Marketing Director, Anthony Green, about how to ensure that you have a strong, reliable and secure connection to the Cloud.
+We talk to Blue Chip’s Sales Director, Anthony Green, about how to ensure that you have a strong, reliable and secure connection to the Cloud.

 With the increasing uptake of Cloud technology, at Blue Chip we have seen a sharp decline in the number of customers using traditional on-premise IT solutions.
 With government statistics reporting that Cloud adoption in the UK has increased by 75% since 2010, it cannot be denied that Cloud Computing has grown exponentially in popularity over the last few years.